AgenticDao/A2AServer-js/doc/advanced-usage.md

 # Advanced Usage

-This guide covers advanced usage patterns for the A2A Server, including techniques for building more complex agents, handling long-running tasks, implementing conversational state, and integrating with external services.
+This guide covers advanced usage patterns for the @agenticdao/crypto-a2a-server, including techniques for building more complex agents, handling long-running tasks, implementing conversational state, and integrating with external services.

 ## Table of Contents